SuperMohit/ml-models/README.md

 The saved model can be further used for making prediction with other set of inputs.

-This repository would be exposed via a Rapid Api GRPC.
-Which would take the relevent inputs for instance the training and test data location i.e Namespace in MongoDB.
+This repository would be exposed via graphQL which would take the relevent inputs for instance the training and test data location i.e Namespace in MongoDB.